hazymorning/origami_weather/README.md

 | `weather_entity` | `string` | — | **Required.** Your weather integration entity (e.g. `weather.home`). |
 | `moon_phase_entity` | `string` | — | **Recommended.** Shows the moon in its current phase. |

-When you add this card, you get an example layout already set up.
-It can be customized however you like.
-See [Examples](#examples) below and [Layout Options](#layouts).
+The actual content of the card is up to you.
+When you add the card to your dashboard, it comes with an example layout already set up, which you can customize however you like.
+See the [Examples](#examples) below for inspiration, and [Layout Options](#layouts) for an explanation of how building layouts works.

 <br>